-4.2 Computational Benefits
+4.3 Computational Benefits

 We argued earlier that adapting an existing process model to new data should be more efficient computationally than constructing a new model from scratch.
 Our approach to parameter revision, which calls multivariate regression, requires no search at all, so these benefits should be largest when only changes to model coefficients are needed, but there should also be savings when structural changes arise.
 The reductions for parameter revision are due in part because it sidesteps calculation of unnecessary process rates.
 APM's use of linear regression to estimate parameters depends on these rates being calculated from observed values on each time step.
-To this end, the system calculates the process rates that appear in the equations for that single structure.
-When structural adaptation is necessary, there are still computational savings as the size of the space is reduced substantially because only a subset of rate terms (ones that mention the derivative) are relevant.
-This decreases the number of process instances that can be generated, thus reducing the combinations that can appear in an equation.
-In addition, APM uses existing equations to constrain structural revision by keeping revised equations consistent with existing structure.
+To this end, the system calculates the process rates that appear in the equations for that model structure.
+When structural adaptation is necessary, there are still computational savings, as the size of the space is reduced substantially because only a subset of rate terms (ones that mention the derivative) are relevant.
+This decreases the number of process instances generated, thus decreasing the combinations that can appear in an equation.
+In addition, APM uses existing equations to constrain structural revision by keeping revised equations consistent with them.

-We can demonstrate these computational savings by comparing the CPU time needed for each revision run in the previous section with the time to construct a model from scratch using the RPM system.
-These studies used the six-variable predator prey model from Table 2 as the base model.
+We can demonstrate these computational savings by comparing the CPU time needed for each revision run in Subsection 4.1 with the time to construct a model from scratch using the RPM system.
+These studies used the six-variable predator-prey model from Table 2 as the base model.
 In cases where only parameters need to be estimated, APM revised the base model to produce the target model in 1.2 ms, while RPM requires 19.1 ms (averaged across 50 runs) to produce the target model.
-When structural adaptation is necessary, APM adapts the model in 5.5 ms while RPM requires 29.4 ms. Similar results emerge when both structure and parameter adaptation are required, with APM taking 5.5 ms and RPM taking 28.7 ms. In the final case, when two new variables are introduced, APM finds a revised model in 8.9 ms while RPM requires 32 ms. In all scenarios, revision is substantially faster than searching from scratch, with the greatest benefit occurring when only parameter revision is necessary.
+When structural adaptation is necessary, APM adapts the base model in 5.5 ms while RPM requires 29.4 ms. Similar results emerge when both structure and parameter adaptation are required, with APM taking 5.5 ms and RPM taking 28.7 ms. In the final case, when two new variables are introduced, APM finds a revised model in 8.9 ms while RPM requires 32 ms. In all scenarios, revision is substantially faster than searching from scratch, with the greatest benefit occurring when only parameter revision is necessary.

 Moreover, we expect this benefit will increase as more of the original model is retained.
-We can demonstrate this by increasing the number of variables in the base model while keeping constant the number of variables that change in the target model.
-Figure 4 shows the CPU time to construct a model from scratch, using parametric revision, and using structural revision.
-The second condition corresponds to the first study in the previous subsection, while the third condition corresponds to the second study.
-In each case the structure, parameters, and fits of the final models produced by RPM and APM are identical, despite the differences in processing time.
+We can demonstrate this by adding variables to the base model while keeping constant the number of variables that differ in the target model.
+Figure 5 shows the CPU time to construct a model from scratch using parametric revision and using structural revision.
+The first revision scenario in Subsection 4.1 corresponds to parametric revision and the second involves structural revision.
+In each case, the structure, parameters, and fits of the final models produced by RPM and APM are identical despite the differences in processing time.